Army of the Republic of Vietnam: Final campaigns

 Starting in 1969, President Richard Nixon started the process of "Vietnamization", pulling out American forces and rendering the ARVN capable of fighting an effective war against the People's Army of Vietnam (PAVN) and VC.
 Slowly, the ARVN began to expand from its counter-insurgency role to become the primary ground defense against the PAVN/VC.
 From 1969 to 1971, there were about 22,000 ARVN combat deaths per year.
 Starting in 1968, South Vietnam began calling up every available man for service in the ARVN, reaching a strength of one million soldiers by 1972.
 In 1970, they performed well in the Cambodian Incursion and were executing three times as many operations as they had during the American-led war period.
 However, the ARVN equipment continued to be of lower standards than their American and other allies, even as the U.S. tried to upgrade ARVN technology.
 The officer corps was still the biggest problem.
 Leaders were too often inept, being poorly trained, corrupt and lacking morale.
 Still, Sir Robert Thompson, a British military officer widely regarded as the worlds foremost expert in counterinsurgency warfare during the Vietnam War, thought that by 1972, the ARVN had developed into one of the best fighting forces in the world, comparing them favorably with the Israeli Defence Forces.
 Forced to carry the burden left by the Americans, the ARVN started to perform well, though with continued American air support.

 In 1972, the PAVN launched the Easter Offensive, an all-out attack against South Vietnam across the Vietnamese Demilitarized Zone and from its sanctuaries in Laos and Cambodia.
 The assault combined infantry wave assaults, artillery and the first massive use of armored forces by the PAVN.
 Although the T-54 tanks proved vulnerable to LAW rockets, the ARVN took heavy losses.
 The PAVN forces took Quảng Trị Province and some areas along the Laos and Cambodian borders.
+U.S. general Creighton Abrams fumed at ARVN complaints that they lacked arms and equipment.
+He said: “The ARVN haven’t lost their tanks because the enemy tanks knocked them out.
+The ARVN lost their tanks because goddamn it, they abandoned them.
+And, shit, if they had the Josef Stalin 3 [tank], it wouldn’t have been any better.”
+He likewise harangued President Thieu and Saigon’s chief of staff Cao Văn Viên: “Equipment is not what you need.
+You need men that will fight...
+You’ve got all the equipment you need...
+You lost most of your artillery because it was abandoned.”